Lennox, South Dakota

 Lennox is a city in Lincoln County, South Dakota, United States, located 20 mi southwest of Sioux Falls.
 The population was 2,423 at the 2020 census.

 History

-The city has the name of Ben Lennox, private secretary to the general manager to the Milwaukee Railroad.
+The city was settled in 1879 and was named after Ben Lennox, private secretary to the general manager of the Milwaukee Railroad.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.31 sqmi, all land.